kubewarden/docs/docs/writing-policies/index.md

 The input data is Kubernetes admission requests.
-The result of the computation is a validation response, which tells Kubernetes whether to accept, reject, or mutate the original input data.
+The result of the computation is a validation response, which tells Kubernetes whether to accept, reject, or mutate the input data, the admission request.

 The [policy-server](https://github.com/kubewarden/policy-server)
 component of Kubewarden performs these operations.